-Due to the pandemic, in 2021 the Water Quality Department staff was limited in its ability to present research papers concerning water quality and operations but did present on the topic of lead in drinking water at the NYSAWWA Tifft Symposium.
-Many events were postponed or cancelled while others moved to a virtual format.
-In keeping with our strategic plan and company goals, we will continue these efforts and make a difference in the water quality field in 2022.
+This year staff presented on the above research and continued its outreach activities related to lead education and awareness.
+In keeping with our strategic plan and company goals, we continue these efforts and make a difference in the water quality field in 2022.
 Staff have also been proactive in providing opportunities for students in the community to observe, job-shadow, or intern within the department.
-Additionally, our staff will resume presentations to classes at all age levels, speaking on various topics including water quality, job opportunities, and environmental stewardship.
+Additionally, our staff resumed presentations to classes at all age levels, speaking on various topics including water quality, job opportunities, and environmental stewardship.

-Beginning in August of 2017, MVWA entered a partnership with Suez for the daily operation and maintenance of the Water Treatment Plant and related facilities.
-This 5-year contract provides the on-site leadership and technical support to enhance employee health & safety for those staffing the WTP and provides additional perspectives to remain in compliance with regulations.
+Beginning in August of 2017, MVWA entered a partnership with Veolia (formerly Suez) for the daily operation and maintenance of the Water Treatment Plant and related facilities.
+After working through some minor changes, the board extended this contract for an additional 10 years, starting January 1, 2023.
 This unique relationship has MVWA well positioned for the future.